kevinjaypatel/storage-size-generator/README.md

 The program creates an HTML file within the project directory.
 The output file renders an HTML table that includes a list of grouped file extensions, their total count, and their total size in bytes.

+A folder named 'testDirectory' has been created in the root directory of the project for testing the program.

 ## Installation

 1. Clone the repository